 The plane suddenly drops.
 Chogi’s hand shoots out grabbing his big brother’s thigh and squeezing tightly.
 He turns to me with a face looking like a question mark, and I reassure him everything is ok.
 Two seconds later the turbulence is over, but the eight-year-old’s hand rests on Jidu – just in case.

-Chogi doesn’t remember last time he was on an airplane.
-He was four-years-old back in 2013 and they had just escaped the bullets flying in Malakal, in the north east of the country.
+Chogi doesn’t remember the last time he was on an airplane.
+He was four years old back in 2013 and they had just escaped the bullets flying in Malakal, in the north east of the country.
 Their mother was out collecting firewood when the fighting started.
 A neighbor grabbed Chogi, Jidu and their sister Ferdos and fled by foot and boat to Fangak, about 60 kilometers away.
 It took several days, “we had to sleep outside every night,” Jidu remembers.

 In Fangak they spent a few weeks before they were taken by plane to the capital Juba.
 Since the day they fled, the three have prayed their mother is alive and that one day they will feel her warm embrace once again.

 Three excited faces are glued to the windows as the wheels touch down in Malakal.
 The pilot hits the brakes and shortly after the siblings set foot on ground.
 Almost home.

 In the protection of civilians (PoC) site in Malakal, Khamisa Adam puts on her best dress with green and purple batik patterns, and walks the 20 meters from her iron sheet home to the road.
 Friends and neighbors have already gathered and are now waiting with her under the baking sun.

 Chogi, Jidu and Ferdos climb into the UNICEF car, Chogi goes in the front with me to see better.
 There is total silence.
 No one is saying anything, except for the driver reporting our movements to the radio room.
 Three pair of eyes peer out through the windows.